hackeryard/hexo-plugins/README.md

 python3 generate_readme.py [your_blog_url]
 ```

-Tested on Win10 and Centos7, any questions you'd like to open an issue.
+Tested on Win10 and Centos7, any question you'd like to open an issue.